 Geomembranes for Landfills and ponds

 For almost 30 years, geomembranes, mostly high-density polyethylene (HDPE), have been employed as landfill bottom liners.
-They’ve also been utilised as tops for leachate ponds and, more recently, as floating coverings.
+They’ve also been utilized as tops for leachate ponds and, more recently, as floating coverings.
 They have behaved admirably in general, but there have been a few notable outliers that have helped us design even better systems.

 Let us begin by clarifying the terminologies before going into depth about what is going on in this field: